 We’re going to start at the top of the dashboard and move down to the bottom.
 If you click on Posts, by default WordPress always installs the “Hello World!” post.

-So now we have no post of all and in the future videos I’ll show you how to create a post.
-The post is now in the trash section of your posts, to remove the Hello World post completely go to Trash then click the Empty Trash button.
+So now we have no post at all, and in the future videos, I’ll show you how to create a post.
+The post is now in the trash section of your posts, to delete the Hello World post go to Trash then click the Empty Trash button.

 The media section does not have anything in it, so that’s good.

-But when you click on Links you’ll see a lot of unnecessary links (seven in total).
+But when you click on Links you’ll see a lot of additional links (seven in total).

-If you click on “Name” at the top it will select all links and you can delete hit apply to delete , or select which links to delete or keep by selecting each link individually.
+If you click on “Name” at the top, it will select all links, and you can delete hit apply to remove or choose which links to eliminate or keep by selecting each link individually.

-Deleting a plugin is virtually the same as deleting a post as you can see by the screen shot below… That is the ease of WordPress many of the functions are the same making it much easier to use.
+Deleting a plugin is virtually the same as removing a post as you can see by the screenshot below.
+That is the ease of WordPress many of the functions are the same making it much easier to use.

 If you click on delete, click “Yes delete these files”, insert “localhost” for the hostname, enter your FTP username and password, click on proceed, and you’ve clean up your plugins.